diku-compSys/compSys-e2022-pub/lectures/220926_caching/exercises.md

 *Note*: Assume words are 32 bit.

 * 5.1
-  * 5.1.4-6: Note that Matlab uses Column-major order.
+  * *Note for 5.1.4-6*: Matlab uses Column-major order.
 See [this](https://se.mathworks.com/help/coder/ug/what-are-column-major-and-row-major-representation-1.html) for reference.

 * 5.2
   * Assume the list of addresses are **32-bit**.